Specifying windows for behavioral healthcare projects

 Although usually not required by code, some healthcare systems and government agencies, including the U.S. Department of Veterans Affairs (VA), recommend considering operable windows for their facilities.
 In the rare case of a fire, facilities with operable windows have the option of venting smoke and aiding egress.

-Operable windows provide a backup for smoke evacuation in case of an engineered smoke control system failure, and may alleviate the need for dangerous firefighter glass breakage to conduct emergency evacuation from the exterior.
+Operable windows provide a backup for smoke evacuation in case of an engineered smoke control system failure and may alleviate the need for dangerous firefighter glass breakage to conduct emergency evacuation from the exterior.
 With operable units, custodians may quickly vent foul smells or noxious fumes.
 During normal operating conditions, concealed hinges and tamper-resistant locks prevent patients from compromising security by opening the window.

 In hurricane-prone regions, wind-borne debris protection is also essential.
 Ensuring hospital windows stay intact during such an event keeps the building serviceable and protects occupants.
 These regions require large-missile-tested products at lower floors of healthcare facilities.
 In the event of an emergency, the laminated or polycarbonate security glazing will be practically impossible to break out—operable windows may be the preferred choice for firefighter access.
 Outside of hurricane-prone regions, healthcare facility managers are advised to consider their location’s likelihood of tornadoes or other natural disasters, as evacuation may be impossible.